anayjoshi/anayjoshi.github.io/_posts/2014-12-25-my-story-with-haskell.md

     (+) (Complex x1 y1) (Complex x2 y2) = Complex (x1+x2) (y1+y2)
 ```

-except that the Haskell program is statically typed (& type inferred).
+Haskells `type variables`, `type classes`, `type constructors`, `type inference` were very new to my eye.
 In short, Haskell's type system had blown my mind.
 I had fallen in love.

 ## Chapter 6.
 Meditation

 *Monads*: Probably the most feared programming concept out there.
 I have still not quite wrapped my head around Haskell, but I feel much more confident now with the realization that Monads are probably not really all that difficult.
-In fact, I had rather comfortably used list comprehension during my infatuation without realising the monadic nature of list comprehension.
+In fact, I had rather comfortably used list comprehension during my infatuation days without realising the monadic nature of list comprehension.

-Say we want to find solutions to the Linear Diophantine Equation `5*x + 7*y = 100` where `x` and `y` are say positive integers.
+Say we want to find solutions to the Linear Diophantine Equation `5*x + 7*y = 100` where `x` and `y` are positive integers.
 For Haskell, this is a trivial coin toss.

 ```haskell
 main = print [(x,y) | x <- [1..100], y <- [1..100], 5*x + 7*y == 100]